Success Factors for Continuous Integration and Static Analysis

 - the analyses provide rapid feedback (within seconds)

 - the feedback is personal to the developer causing findings (not the whole team gets disrupted)

 - the build becomes faster without executing analyses tools

 In a simple set-up, the build is not involved at all in executing the analyses.
 As depicted in the following figure, the feedback to the developer is not only faster using incremental analysis and provides a personal feedback to its author because every individual commit is analyzed.
 The Teamscale server always has up-to-date analysis results, these can be pushed into the developers’ IDEs every time a source file is opened.
 This makes the findings of the analyses much more visible to developers compared to publishing them only in some browser-based quality dashboard.
 Furthermore, no execution of the analyses on the developer’s local machine needs to be performed.

 Teamscale uses results from the build only for getting results from measuring test coverage (performed by external tools).
-In some cases we also integrate results from external analysis tools that run on bytecode.
+Often, we also integrate results from external analysis tools that run on bytecode.